mayank-s16/encrypt-decrypt/README.md

 for example if you have entered the text "mayank" then your key should be m&6&m.

-Note: If your friend and you have downloaded this script then you can encrypt or decrypt your messages.
+If your friend and you have downloaded this script then you can encrypt or decrypt your messages.